kairosinc/api-examples/demo/detect/README.md

 ---

 ## Dependencies
-Libraries hosted by content delivery networks:
+Javascript ibraries hosted by content delivery networks:
 * jquery.js
 * jquery-ui.js
 * bootstrap.js
-* handlebars.js
+* handlebars.js (used for error message display)
-* clipboard.js
+* clipboard.js (used for copy function in JSON display)

 Note: These dependencies can be also be saved locally.

+The following javascript libraries are stored locally:

+* exif.js - used to retrieve orientation data from images (used in utils.js for image uploads)
+* transparentImageData.js - provides transparent background for canvas drawing

 The following custom javascript libraries are used:
 * detectDemoApp.js - javascript object responsible for primary app functionality
 * detectUi.js - a collection of javascript functions to enable user interactions
+* utils.js - a collection of javascript methods for global use (canvas drawing, exif data, URL and JSON validation, aspect ratio calculations, retrival of data from image, mimetype checking, image rotation, and others)

 The following custom php files are used:
 * detect.php - processes calls to Kairos API (for examples and webcam modules)
-* get-image-data.php - retrieves image information

-**There's a secret functionality that we haven't described here.
-Can you find it?**
+* get-file-data.php - gets mimetype data from uploaded or URL retrieved files (used in utils.js for URL retrieved images)
+* get-exif-data.php - used to retrieve orientation data from images (used in utils.js for URL retrieved images)